MSc Global Health

 Most sponsors have a set of criteria against which decisions on award are made and it is important that applicants are aware of these.
 When making an application, you are advised to send in your CV and covering letter stating why you are worthy of an award and also the use to which you intend to put the potential qualification.

-The MSc in Global Health is a one-year, full-time programme, with an option to study part-time over two years.
+The MSc in Global Health is a one-year, full-time programme.
 Students must complete the equivalent of 90 European Credit Transfer System (ECTS) credits to graduate: 60 ECTS credits for the taught component and 30 ECTS credits for the dissertation.
 The academic year is divided into three terms: Michaelmas (Term 1), Hilary (Term 2) and Trinity (Term 3).
 The first two terms form the taught component of the course, and the last term is to finalise the research dissertation requirement.

 Research Project Locations of Previous Students